lauripalonen/dpkg-status-parser/README.md

 Clone project with `git clone git@github.com:lauripalonen/dpkg-status-parser.git` or extract the project [.zip](https://github.com/lauripalonen/dpkg-status-parser/archive/master.zip) file to a directory of your choice.

-Copy the desired status file to the root directory, or use the provided sample file (sample_status.real).
+Copy a desired status file to the root directory, or use the provided sample file (sample_status.real).

 ## Usage
 Run program with `python3 main.py`.
 This will initiate a small command line ui: